annleeli/annleeli.github.io/_posts/2014-12-23-hello-world.md

 published: true
 ---

-Getting this site up was a learning experience that I have still not completely figured out.
-I really want to understand Jekyll (because I think it is really cool and useful) but my local installation isn't working out.
-And so I may have given up and just downloaded a template instead.
+Welcome to my new Jekyll site (super awesome and cool way of making a site).

 ## Markdown

 All posts can be written in [Markdown](http://daringfireball.net/projects/markdown/).
-Here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for me to use if I need reminders.
-Or I can use [prose.io](prose.io) as a convenient editor.
+Here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for Markdown and one can also use [prose.io](prose.io) as a convenient editor.

 ## Looking forward